 The Motor Museum of Western Australia is governed by the Motor Museum of WA Trust (Inc) and is manned by volunteers drawn from over ninety member car clubs.
 It houses one of the largest collection of privately owned motor vehicles and motoring memorabilia in Australia.
 The collection of around 180 vehicles includes examples of motor vehicles dating from the early 1900’s though to the present day and provides an excellent visual timeline of the rich motoring heritage that has helped shape the state of Western Australia as we know it toda

-In addition to the diverse range of passenger vehicles on display, the Museum houses an excellent collection of motor cycles and some 1500 scale models recently donated to the Museum under the Cultural Gift Scheme.
+In addition to the diverse range of passenger vehicles on display, the Museum houses an excellent collection of motor cycles and some 4000 scale models. many being recently donated to the Museum under the Cultural Gift Scheme.
 The Museum is for the most part self-funded and operates with a limited budget on a not-for-profit basis.
 It relies largely on revenue received from entry fees, donations, and assistance from organisations such as the Council of Motoring Clubs and affiliated car clubs.
 It also relies heavily on an army of unpaid volunteers who work tirelessly to ensure the Museum is kept open to the public seven days a week.

 The Museum’s shop sells videos, model cars, post cards, books, badges, keyrings and other automobilia.
 Located in the heart of picturesque Whiteman Park, the Museum has ample parking, (car park No 11) delightful grassed picnic areas and barbecue facilities, is on the park’s tramline and only an 18 minute drive from the centre of Perth.PLAN YOUR VISIT